Carmen Elena Figueroa

+El Salvador at Miss Universe 1975 where she placed Top 12.

-Miss Universe '75
+Miss Universe 1975

 Figueroa was El Salvador's representative to the Miss Universe Pageant in 1975 and placed in the top 12, the first time a Salvadoran was placed in the semifinals since Maribel Arrieta in 1955.

 Legislative Assembly

 She was elected to the El Salvador National Assembly in 2006 where she is currently the Deputy for the party ARENA.
 Figueroa is married and has two sons.
 Her father, Carlos Humberto Figueroa, was a colonel in the Salvadoran military.
 Through him, she is of Spanish descent.